SimenBAndersen/techdegree-project09/README.md

 In this project:
 - Fetches photos from Flickr
 - User can type in a search-text or choose from predefined searches

-Important:
-- To run this program you'll need to include a config.js file in the root directory.
-The file should export an object containing a key("key") with the value of a Flickr API key.